idia-pipelines/idia-pipelines.github.io/access.md

 project, so please sign-up to GitHub (if you haven't already) and join the [IDIA Pipelines][idia-pipelines] repo as a contributor.

+# Requesting Access to the IDIA Machines

-Members of the **Pipelines** team can request access to IDIA Machines as follows:
+If you are already part of an IDIA team, you can request access as follows:

 * Send an email to **support@arc.ac.za** with the following information:
-    * Please state that you are part of the "IDIA Pipelines Team".
+    * Please state which team you are a member of, e.g., the "IDIA Pipelines Team".
     * Your home institution.
     * Your local phone number (so that we can call you if there's a security problem).
-    * The MeerKAT science projects that you are involved in.
+    * The MeerKAT science projects that you are involved in, if applicable.
     * Your preferred username, first-name and last-name.
     * Your [ssh public key][sshkey].